GoogleCloudPlatform/stet/docs/quickstart_guide.md

 # STET Quickstart Guide

-For an introduction on how ubiquitous data encryptiona and split-trust work, read our
+For an introduction on how ubiquitous data encryption and split-trust work, read our
 [concept overview](https://cloud.google.com/compute/confidential-vm/docs/ubiquitous-data-encryption).

 ## Create and Configure a Service Account